-The Benefits of Vinegar
+Benefits of vinegar

-It is important to dilute vinegar with water, as it may irritate the sensitive skin of a dog's ears.
+It is important to dilute the vinegar with water, as it may irritate the sensitive skin of a dog's ears.
 Combine one part vinegar with one part water to create an acceptable mixture.
 Once the mixture is ready, allow it to sit for 20 to 30 minutes so it warms to room temperature; introducing cold liquids into your dog's ear canal can cause discomfort.

 Next, allow your dog to shake his head, which will empty most of the vinegar from his ear canal.
 Clean the ear with a cotton swab to dry any residual vinegar and remove wax and debris.
 Perform this type of routine cleaning weekly or as often as your vet recommends.
 Many dogs dread having their ears cleaned, so end each cleaning session by praising your pup and providing him with a treat.